A No-Code Introduction to Describing Data

 We might alternatively describe these data in a graph — for example a pie-chart is often used to describe nominal variables.
 The pie-chart below describes the data for marital status — again, among those with observed/known/non-missing (all terms for the same idea) data.

-Before delving into the intricate statistics that describe systolic blood pressure (SBP), let’s first build a foundational understanding of this variable through visualization.
-A practical approach to summarizing SBP is by constructing a frequency table, which efficiently organizes the data into intervals or bins.
+A practical approach to summarizing SBP is to construct a frequency table, which efficiently organizes the data into intervals or bins.
 This method is particularly useful for quantitative variables like SBP, allowing us to categorize individuals based on their blood pressure readings.

 For this exercise, we’ll categorize SBP into bins with a width of 5 mm Hg, starting from the minimum observed value of 79 mm Hg.
-Each bin represents a range of 5 mm Hg, grouping individuals whose SBP falls within these intervals.
-The table includes three key pieces of information for each bin:
+Each bin represents an interval width of 5 mm Hg, grouping individuals whose SBP falls within that range.
+The table below includes three key pieces of information for each bin:

-• The bin: The notation used in intervals, such as [79,84), specifies the range of values each interval includes, with brackets and parentheses indicating whether the endpoints are included in the interval.
+• The bin (labelled SBP_bin): This column lists the bin range.
+Brackets [ ] indicate inclusive bounds, and parentheses ( ) indicate exclusive bounds.
 For example, [79,84), means that the interval starts at 79 and goes up to, but does not include, 84.
 The last interval [219,224] is slightly different in that both endpoints are included, as indicated by the square brackets on both ends.
 This means all values from 219 up to and including 224 are part of this interval.

 • Frequency (labelled frequency): This column indicates the total number of individuals whose SBP falls within a specific bin.
 For instance, if the bin spans from 79 to 84 mm Hg, and we have 14 individuals in this range, it means these 14 people have SBP values between 79 and 84 mm Hg.